Bodhisattva: Theravāda

-In Mahāyāna
+Mahāyāna

 Early Mahāyāna

 Mahāyāna Buddhism (often also called Bodhisattvayāna, "Bodhisattva Vehicle") is based principally upon the path of a bodhisattva.
 This path was seen as higher and nobler than becoming an arhat or a solitary Buddha.
 Hayal notes that Sanskrit sources generally depict the bodhisattva path as reaching a higher goal (i.e. anuttara-samyak-sambodhi) than the goal of the path of the "disciples" (śrāvakas), which is the nirvana attained by arhats.
-For example, the Lotus Sutra states:"To the sravakas, he preached the doctrine which is associated with the four Noble Truths and leads to Dependent Origination.
+For example, the Lotus Sutra states:

+To the sravakas, he preached the doctrine which is associated with the four Noble Truths and leads to Dependent Origination.
 It aims at transcending birth, old age, disease, death, sorrow, lamentation, pain, distress of mind and weariness; and it ends in nirvana.
-But, to the great being, the bodhisattva, he preached the doctrine, which is associated with the six perfections and which ends in the Knowledge of the Omniscient One after the attainment of the supreme and perfect bodhi."According to Peter Skilling, the Mahayana movement began when "at an uncertain point, let us say in the first century BCE, groups of monks, nuns, and lay-followers began to devote themselves exclusively to the Bodhisatva vehicle."
+But, to the great being, the bodhisattva, he preached the doctrine, which is associated with the six perfections and which ends in the Knowledge of the Omniscient One after the attainment of the supreme and perfect bodhi.

+According to Peter Skilling, the Mahayana movement began when "at an uncertain point, let us say in the first century BCE, groups of monks, nuns, and lay-followers began to devote themselves exclusively to the Bodhisatva vehicle."
 These Mahayanists universalized the bodhisattvayana as a path which was open to everyone and which was taught for all beings to follow.
 This was in contrast to the Nikaya schools, which held that the bodhisattva path was only for a rare set of individuals.
 Indian Mahayanists preserved and promoted a set of texts called Vaipulya ("Extensive") sutras (later called Mahayana sutras).

 Mahayana sources like the Lotus Sutra also claim that arhats that have reached nirvana have not truly finished their spiritual quest, for they still have not attained the superior goal of sambodhi (Buddhahood) and thus must continue to strive until they reach this goal.